matchewf11/dotfiles/nvim/README.md

-This is my nvim config
+Welcome to my nvim config, hope you enjoy.

-Make sure to have fzf and nerd fonts and unzip!!!